Autumn Antiques Holiday

 Nicholas Merchant's career has mirrored his abiding interest in antiques, and embraces architecture, particularly country houses, their Collections and Gardens.
 Through his work at Sothebys and Phillips, Auctioneers in London and Leeds, he has acquired a wide general knowledge of Antiques.

 He is a member of the Furniture History Society, the National Trust, and the Chippendale Society.
 In addition to conducting travel groups, he is an accredited lecturer with the National Association of Decorative and Fine Arts, and has lectured extensively including at the Victoria and Albert Museum in London.
 He divides his time between lecturing, valuation work, and his book business specialising in Reference Works on Decorative and Fine Arts.
 Notes will accompany each talk, and Nicholas will be present and available throughout the course.
 Items for discussion are welcomed from course members.

-The 5-night holiday runs from Sunday evening through to Friday morning, and the price is per person and includes full English breakfast, morning coffee, 3 course dinner and VAT @ 20% for the 5 night stay.
+The 5-night holiday runs from Sunday evening through to Friday morning, and the prices are per person and include full English breakfast, Morning coffee, 3 course dinner and VAT @ 20% for the 5 night stay.